Waste tracking exemptions

 - waste being transported to a farm for use as a soil conditioner or fertiliser.

-The Department of Environment and Science (DES) can grant exemptions, to see if you are eligible read the exemption for trackable waste guideline (PDF, 308KB).
+The department can grant exemptions.
+To find out if you are eligible, read the exemption for trackable waste guideline (PDF, 445KB).

-To apply for a waste tracking exemption with complete the Exemption for transport of trackable waste form (DOCX, 190KB).
+To apply for a waste tracking exemption with complete the exemption for transport of trackable waste form (DOCX, 194KB).